Schaghticoke people: Land issues

 The Schaghticoke Tribal Nation (STN) has filed suits for restoration of about 2100 acres.
 Much of the land in question is in Kent, on the eastern side of the Housatonic River from the current reservation.
 About half the campus of the private Kent School is on the disputed land.
 Another major portion is owned by the Preston Mountain Club, a private fishing club.

 The Schaghticoke filed land rights suits in 1985, 1998 and 2000, the last two under the name and leadership of the STN.
 By 2010, the cases were consolidated; the defendants were the federal government, the Connecticut Light & Power Company, and the Kent School.
 In 1993, the federal government had proposed a land swap to Connecticut, offering 25 acres of federal land in exchange for 49.7 acres of the reservation, as part of a major restoration of the Appalachian Trail and securing control of it.
 The STN objected to the state's making the exchange for a lesser amount of land, threatening to close access to the Trail through the reservation.

 In October 2010 a federal court granted the defendants' request to dismiss the case, based on the argument of collateral estoppel.
 The judge held that, as the BIA had determined in 2005 that STN did not meet the criteria for federal recognition as a tribe, it could not establish a prima facie case for land rights.
 As it was not a tribe, the state could not have violated the Non-Intercourse Act with the land deals.
 Because another federal court had upheld the BIA's reversal of the STN's federal acknowledgment (see below), the defendants had argued that the STN could not proceed with its land case.

-But, the Schaghticoke Tribal Nation has appealed in federal court, arguing that a tribe does not have to be federally acknowledged to bring land claim lawsuits under the 1790 Non-Intercourse Act.
+The Schaghticoke Tribal Nation appealed in federal court, arguing that a tribe does not have to be federally acknowledged to bring land claim lawsuits under the 1790 Non-Intercourse Act.
 At the end of November 2012, the 2nd Circuit Court of Appeals set February 25, 2013, as the deadline for the parties to submit their briefs in the land claims case.

-Housatonic River pollution

-The Schaghticoke reservation is located along the Housatonic River, which is polluted with PCBs manufactured by Monsanto and put into the river by General Electric from their electrical transformer factory in Pittsfield, Massachusetts.
-This limits the use of the river and presents health risks to those who live along river, and they can not eat the fish from the river.
+In 2016 the Shaghticoke Tribal Nation filed suit in a Connecticut Superior Court against the state of Connecticut regarding tribal land that had been sold by the state beginning in 1801.
+In 2022, the Connecticut Appellate Court upheld the lower court's dismissal of the lawsuit, citing sovereign immunity and the language of a 1752 resolution of the Connecticut General Assembly that granted right of land use to the tribe for land along the Housatonic River, but did not explicitly grant property rights to the tribe and allowed for the land use only "during the pleasure of this Assembly".